tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 It was smaller than I remembered.
 Smooth, hard plastic, no label.
 Inside was the same dark liquid she used to keep in the glass bottle above the stove, thick enough to move slowly when I tilted it under the kitchen light.
 It was my lucky charm.
 Some people carry crystals.
 Some people wear the same socks on test days.
 I carry my grandmother’s nerves recipe in a tiny container with no label.

 I put it beside my laptop while I finished my slides.
 I thought about drinking some, but I didn’t.
 My stomach was too tight for even water, and besides, just knowing it was there really helped.
-That’s the thing about charms.
-You don’t always need to use them.
-Sometimes you only need to know they’re by your side.

 The next morning, I got to work early enough that the lights in our part of the office were still motion-activated.
 They clicked on row by row as I walked past the desks, carrying donuts, coffee pods, and the kind of fragile optimism you can only have before 8 AM.